tinymce/tinymce-docs/advanced/events.md

 * **content** `String` - The HTML content that was inserted into the editor.
 * **selection** `Boolean` - True/False if the content was inserted at selection or replaced all contents.

-Here is an example of the content logged into the console in response to the SetContent event.
+Here is an example of the content logged to the console in response to the SetContent event.
 ```js
 tinymce.init({
   selector: 'textarea',